 The biggest impact WFD has is the access it offers CSOs to this group of MPs.
 Much of our work around the world is focused on using our links with parliaments to help improve their effectiveness, and it’s CSOs as much as MPs who are the key beneficiaries.
 They certainly expressed their gratitude in Rustavi and Kojori.

 “The organisations involved were given the possibility to get a better understanding of the government’s Action Plan on Human Rights and the flaws of implementation,” Tamar Mudladze of Children Of Georgia said.
 “The project in question facilitates the mobilization process of organisations working in this sphere.
-It makes the cooperation between different sectors deeper and it facilitates coordinated actions in order the identified flaws to be eliminated.
+It makes the cooperation between different sectors deeper and it facilitates coordinated actions in order for the identified flaws to be eliminated.
 We would welcome that the project be continued in the future.”

 WFD continues to implement its ongoing programme with the committee.
 A visit to minority groups in the southern part of Georgia, further presentations from CSOs of their findings and a conference on torture and inhumane treatment will all help MPs prepare their recommendations for the Government.